davidmaldonado90/React-Proyect/README.md

 # Hi i'm David Maldonado

-This project was created with React Js
+This project was created with React Js, Bootstrap and Firebase.

 ## Project presentation